cocolabhub/brainpipe/README.md

 v0.0

 ## Updates
+04/02/16
+- New atlas to pandas Dataframe
+-
 28 & 29 & 30 & 01/02/16
 - New visualization folder with BorderPlot, addLines...
 - New "settings" folder for bpstudy